THE BBC SETS

 In March-April 1959, Davey was back at the BBC with a five-part series for a simple two-transistor-plus-diode design.
 In the intervening months, Studio ‘E’ had been renamed Focus, but was still fronted by Vera McKechnie, and (as far as I know) still produced at Lime Grove Studios.
 This title seems to be less well-remembered than Studio ‘E’, perhaps because those who watched this second series assume it must have been carried by Blue Peter which had already started as noted above.

 The Radio Times listings indicate that a similar format as for the earlier series was adopted.
 An initial programme - probably an "appetiser" including instructions for obtaining the leaflet - was aired on 9 March, followed by a pause to allow distribution of the leaflets.
 The series resumed on 23 March with four more parts, concluding on 13 April.
 None of the Radio Times listings for the series included instructions for obtaining the leaflet; nonetheless demand was almost as brisk as before.
-There were 25,000 applications immediately, followed by a steady demand of around 100 requests per day for some time.
-The Space Race was, of course, still in full flight and fuelling scientific interest: the US had launched their Vanguard 2 weather satellite in February.
+There were 25,000 applications immediately, followed by a steady demand of around 100 requests per day for some time, as well as requests for further technical information.

 More about the Focus series: